fanf2/hg64/README.md

 insertion performance
 ---------------------

-On my MacBook it takes 4 or 5 ms to ingest a million data points (4 or 5 ns per item).
+A microbenchmark on my MacBook takes 4 or 5 ms to ingest a million data points (4 or 5 ns per item).

 This includes the time it takes the data structure to warm up by allocating the memory needed to cover the range of values in the data